stolostron/rhacm-docs/_pages/getting_started_markdown.md

 title: "Markdown tips and tricks"
 ---

+Markdown is used on our team for blogs.

 So you gotta start writing in Markdown?
 If you love DITA, this might be a hard transition.
 When you get going, you will probably grow to enjoy Markdown.
 And who does not enjoy having a new skill?

 1. Start here with a [basic tutorial](https://www.markdowntutorial.com/).
 (Should this trusty tutorial go down, search for another one online--but it has been available for a few years now.)